 Ultrasonography educator Dr. Camilla Edwards, DVM, CertAVP, MRCVS is back to teach us AFAST® ultrasound scanning techniques that save lives in canine and feline emergencies.

-In this 1-hour webinar, you'll discover how easy and affordable it is to add wireless ultrasound to your animal hospital or veterinary clinic.
-We’ll explore:
+You’ll discover how easy and affordable it is to add wireless ultrasound to your animal hospital or veterinary clinic.
+Dr Edwards teaches how to:

 - Abdominal FAST exam best practices with live canine scanning